 Kevin Fedarko, the author of The Emerald Mile, often brings two notebooks: one for the facts and names and observations; the other holds his thoughts and feelings.

 My notebooks are often a mishmash of hard facts and something like diary entries.
-I write down the names of foods, the species of trees, the kind of rock underfoot.
+I write down the names of foods, the species of trees, and the kind of rock underfoot.
 I get names and email addresses.
 If a word or phrase comes to mind that I like, I note it.
 When someone says something pithy or describes a situation well, I'll jot it down and put a circle around the person's name, which tells me it's a quote.

 When in doubt, write it out.
 Or take a picture.
 Instead of noting book titles displayed on a shelf in a hotel lobby, I just take a picture of the shelves in case I need that detail later.
 Don't bother noting stuff you can always look up later, like opening hours.